xenago/libnss_shim/README.md

 3. Run the build script inside a temporary container using this `docker run` command:

-    * Edit `--version=0.0.0` if a specific version number is desired
+    * Edit `--version=0.0.0` if a specific version number is desired.
-    * Replace `/path/to/cloned/libnss_shim` with the actual location of the cloned repository
+    * Replace `/path/to/cloned/libnss_shim` with the actual location of the cloned repository.

           docker run -v /path/to/cloned/libnss_shim:/libnss_shim --rm -it quay.io/pypa/manylinux2014_x86_64:latest bash -c 'cd /libnss_shim && bash build.sh --version_number=0.0.0'